International Symposium on Photography & Visual Culture

 ELIGIBILITY

-Applicants must be currently engaged in ongoing doctoral or postdoctoral projects.
+Applicants must be currently engaged in ongoing research projects.

 There's no geographical restrictions, but it is relevant to ensure availability to attend the programme sessions which are held between 5PM and 8PM, in the UK time zone.